 PPV creators typically set lower monthly subscription prices (sometimes even free) and make most of their money from individual content sales.
 A creator might charge $5 per month but send out PPV messages worth $20-100 each.

 NO PPV creators charge higher monthly subscription fees since subscribers get everything included.
 These creators might charge $20-50 per month but never ask for additional payments.
+On the hunt for the Best Free OnlyFans Models?
+These top creators are giving premium vibes-without the price tag!

 Which Subscribers Prefer What?